anaslimem/Optimizers-from-scratch/README.md

 ---

 ##  Problem Statement
-We want to train a **2-layer MLP** on MNIST (or Fashion-MNIST) by manually coding backpropagation and optimization algorithms.
+We want to train a **2-layer MLP** on MNIST by manually coding backpropagation and optimization algorithms.
 The challenge is to implement everything from scratch:
 - Forward and backward passes with matrix calculus
 - Optimizers: SGD, Momentum, RMSProp, Adam, AdamW